fawick/speedtest-resize/README.md

   in these tests
 - https://github.com/DAddYE/vips, bindings for libvips
   (https://github.com/jcupitt/libvips)

-Some implementations are no longer available and have been removed:

 - [resize.go](https://code.google.com/p/appengine-go/source/browse/example/moustachio/resize/resize.go)
   by the Go authors, which performs a Nearest-Neighbor scaling